 Sixty-three officers and 1,237 men were killed, died of wounds/ disease, or were missing in action.
 More than half, six hundred and fifty-three had no known grave following the Great War.

 100 years have passed since the moment when a German shell struck Harry’s post.
 ‘Shrapnel Wounds Multiple’ to his back, both arms and left thigh, along with ‘shell concussion’ and damaged hearing were his final reward.
-He sailed for home almost 3 years to the day he’d left Montreal – almost 35 months at the front.
+After treatment in England and the chance to visit the family for the last time, leaving the sacred pocket watch with my grandfather, he sailed for home almost 3 years to the day he’d left Montreal – almost 35 months at the front.

 Despite his wounds, Harry lived until 1970, dying in Vancouver aged 80.
 He never returned to the front.
 I have never met him, and have no picture of him.
 He never married.